 The Power of Prayer

-Archbishop Justin Welby and Pete Greig (founder of 24-7 Prayer) have launched an initiative calling hundreds of thousands of Christians, of many churches and denominations to a great wave of prayer for the evangelisation of the nations during the week before Pentecost Sunday.
-The week culminates in beacon events in packed cathedrals and churches around the world over the Pentecost weekend.
-Justin Welby, Archbishop of Canterbury, asked people to pray for three things: ‘That all Christians find new life in Jesus Christ…; That all those you meet… might see something of Jesus…; For the church to overflow with the reality of the presence of Jesus.’
+Five years ago, Archbishop Justin Welby and Pete Greig (founder of 24-7 Prayer) launched an initiative calling hundreds of thousands of Christians, of many churches and denominations to a great wave of prayer for the evangelisation of the nations during the week before Pentecost Sunday.
+In the years before COVID-19, the week culminates in beacon events in packed cathedrals and churches around the world over the Pentecost weekend.
+Justin Welby, Archbishop of Canterbury, asked people to pray for three things: ‘That all Christians find new life in Jesus Christ… That all those you meet… might see something of Jesus… For the church to overflow with the reality of the presence of Jesus.

 Pete Grieg has described it as ‘a groundswell; a movement from the grassroots up’.
 He said he had been very moved to hear of one boy who’d prayed for five friends, three of whom had since become Christians!